memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 with its standard library, Rust is able to talk to machines and fetch data from servers quite easily, then pass that data into your algorithms and gives results in seconds.

+### Rust is modern

+For many reasons, the Rust programming language is a great choice for data scientists.

+One could have written pure C code and port it to any machine but the Rust built-in safety mechanism along with the functional paradigm are some of Rust advantages for better productivity and code quality.

+Rust compiler is really powerful at detecting the causes behind the errors and prevents developers to write bad code.

+Like some well known modern languages, Rust also has its package manager: Cargo.
+Developers can find crates on the [official website](https://crates.io/).
+Cargo is also powerful at standardizing tests and documentation, bringing up the quality of Rust code and the crates available.

+Other tools like `Rustfmt` make Rust code easy to write and read, using a standardized formating for all of us.

+Last but not least, Rust is free and open-source when Matlab needs a licence to work.

 ## Closing